greggman/HappyFunTimes/docs/unity/getting-started.md

 2. From the Asset store install [the HappyFunTimes plugin](https://www.assetstore.unity3d.com/en/#!/content/19668)
 3. Open the `HappyFunTimes/Samples/Scenes/2DPlatformScene` by double clicking it.
 4. Run

-    If you haven't installed HappyFunTimes the app yet you'll be asked to install it.
-After you've installed it stop the unity project and run it again.
-You might be asked for network permisison.
-    Please give it.
-You might have to stop and start the scene in Unity again.

 5. Start your browser.
 Size it so you can see the Unity Game View and Go to "[`http://localhost:18679`](http://localhost:18679)"